raygun101/MarkupKit/README.md

 }?>
 ```

-Inline templates are generally used when a set of properties are only applicable to the current document, and external templates when properties may be shared by multiple documents.
-Note that external templates are cached so that their contents do not need to be reloaded each time they are referenced.

-Multiple `properties` PIs may be specified in a single markup document.
-Their contents are merged into a single collection of templates available to the document.
-If the same template is defined by multiple PIs, their contents are merged into a single template dictionary, with the most recently defined values taking precedence.

-#### Applying Templates
 Templates are applied to view instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined within the current document.
 All property values defined by the template are applied to the view.
 Nested properties, such as "titleLabel.font", are supported.

 For example, given the preceding template definition, the following markup would produce a label reading "Hello, World!" in 24-point Helvetica, with horizontally centered text: